Shinbatsu/git-tips/README.md

 5. Trunc based guide FSM
 6. Commit Convention
 7. Interview questions
+8. Creating pull requests

 > [!NOTE]
 > It's really that simple — it covers everything you need to know about Git!

 ## Most Used Commands

-These essential Git commands follow the typical flow of day-to-day development—from setting up a repository to sharing your work with others.
-Mastering them will cover the majority of real-world Git usage and significantly improve your efficiency.
+These Git commands follow the typical development workflow—from starting a project to sharing changes.
+Learning them covers most daily Git usage and boosts your productivity.
+Ordered by typical workflow.

 ### 1. `git init`
 Initializes a new Git repository in the current directory.